ontuo/DL2416-Arduino-library/README.md

 display.turnOff(); //You can turn off or on the screen (without deleting data). display.turnOn();
 display.setLetter(char letter, int position); //Output one letter to the desired position.
-Note that the positions on the display are numbered from the right to the left from 3 to 0.
+                                              //Note that the positions on the display are numbered from the right to the left from 3 to 0.
 ```